cjstahoviak/RAG-Enhanced-Subreddit-Response-Modeling/README.md

 As an alternative, the exact environement is shown in `./environment.yml` which is configured for CONDA.

 ## 📁 Custom Data
-Datasets of subreddit comments are downloaded from (this)[https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4/tech&filelist=1] database.
+Datasets of subreddit comments were downloaded from the [Academic Torrents database](https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4/tech&filelist=1).
 Often these files do not have a file extension on the end.
 They can be in either JSON or ZST format.
 Place these files in `./data/raw` when downloaded.
 Please use the script in `./notebooks/check_data_format.ipynb` to find this out.